“Not forgiving is like swallowing rat poison and waiting for the rat to die.” (3)

 The only way to worthily partake of the Lord’s Supper (1) is to realize that we are not worthy in our own ability but only through the battered body and shed blood of our Lord and Savior Jesus Christ!
 Hallelujah!
 Paradoxically, we can only partake of the bread (representing His Body) and the wine (representing His Blood) if we understand that it is only through His body and His blood that we are worthy to partake of them.
-That is, we are not found with a righteousness of our own but rather His righteousness (1) imputed to us!
+That is, we are not found with the righteousness of our own but rather His righteousness (1) imputed to us!
 (Philippians 3:9.
 2 Corinthians 5:21)

 Endure your suffering as discipline; God is treating you as sons.
 For what son is there that a father does not discipline?
 But if you do not experience discipline, something all sons have shared in, then you are illegitimate and are not sons.
 Besides, we have experienced discipline from our earthly fathers, and we respected them; shall we not submit ourselves all the more to the Father of spirits and receive life?
 For they disciplined us for a little while as seemed good to them, but he does so for our benefit, that we may share his holiness.
 Now all discipline seems painful at the time, not joyful.
 But later it produces the fruit of peace and righteousness for those trained by it.
-(Hebrews 12:7-11)
+(Hebrews 12:7-11 NET)